sunstriderko/RightPrice/README.md

 I also practiced creating frontend of the application with xaml.

 This project is finished.
 I can still fix a bug if I find one.

+This application will not work or any PC due to SQL database being on my local PC.